- Raleigh Summer Bucket List: Your Guide to Family Fun (2026 Edition) - May 18, 2026

 It doesn’t take long for the Raleigh area to start to heat up.
 By May, we’re all ready to hit up the splash pads.
+As a mom, I’ve spent many an afternoon staying cool with my kids at the many splash pads in Raleigh.

 From big splash pads to small spraygrounds, here is where to keep cool in the Triangle.